jpallares/PallaresBlog/_posts/2022-06-06-how-to-book-andjoy-class-automatically.md

 Knowing which calls to do, next step how can I run them automatically?
 I quickly thought about a node script in Gitlab.

 Why?
-Node scripts allow to make API calls easily and Gitlab has scheduled builds that work really well in my experience
+Node scripts allow to make API calls easily and Gitlab has scheduled builds that work really well in my experience.

 ## The script

 I uploaded the script to a repo: [andjoy autobook class](https://gitlab.com/jpallares/andjoy-autbook-class).
 I'm not winning any naming contests.
-The key is to use it to initialize the env variables with the corresponding values.
+To make it work you have to initialize the env variables with the corresponding values.
 Being the Cookie the most important, otherwise you won't have access rights.

 To retrieve it look in your browser network traffic when using AndJoy via web.